rish-c/lorawan-stack-docs/doc/content/reference/configuration/application-server.md

 - `as.webhooks.downlink.public-address`: Public address of the HTTP webhooks frontend (default "http://localhost:1885/api/v3")
 - `as.webhooks.downlink.public-tls-address`: Public address of the HTTPS webhooks frontend

+## End Device Fetcher Options

+Application Server fetches end device information stored in the Identity Server, in order to add them as metadata to forwarded upstream messages.
+This information can be cached locally to improve performance:

+- `as.fetcher.cache.enable`: Set to `true` to enable caching.
+- `as.fetcher.cache.size`: Number of cache entries.
+In case the cache is full, the Least Frequently Used entry will be evicted.
+Set to `0` to disable.
+- `as.fetcher.cache.ttl`: Time-To-Live for cache entries.